neondatabase/serverless/README.md

 ## Notes

 * **Pooling**: in general, serverless platforms don't keep WebSocket connections alive between requests.
 So it won't generally work to connect a database client (or establish a connection pool) outside of the function that's run on each request.
-The driver does expose a `Pool` class, but at this point it is likely to be slower than using `Client` directly.
+You can of course use a `Pool` within your request handler as a slightly terser way to acquire and connect a `Client`.

 * **Cloudflare**: brief queries such as the one shown above can generally be run on Cloudflare’s free plan.
-Queries with larger result sets will typically exceed the 10ms CPU time available to Workers on the free plan: in that case you’ll see a Cloudflare error page and will need to upgrade your Cloudflare service.
+Queries with larger result sets may exceed the 10ms CPU time available to Workers on the free plan: in that case you’ll see a Cloudflare error page and will need to upgrade your Cloudflare service.

 ## Run your own WebSocket proxy